 If you have a SMETS2 meter and you are already on our supply, these should be 'woken up' and communicating with us.
 However, if you feel your smart meter has not yet woken up, please get in touch with us via email@example.com.

 We've been working hard to start communicating with newly-enrolled smart meters.
 That being said, the time and date your SMETS1 will be enrolled and adopted into the new smart communications network depends on a few things, such as the meter manufacturer and the energy supplier who originally installed it.
 As it’s an industry-wide change that is largely out of our control, we are currently unable to provide exact timings for each meter.
-However, we anticipate that all first generation smart meters will be enrolled throughout 2021.

 After we’ve taken care of the boring stuff in the background, if your meter is successfully enrolled and communicating with us, you will receive an email from us with the good news that your SMETS1 meter is now smart enabled.
 This means your meter will be able to do all the useful smart stuff.
 If both your gas and electricity are first-generation smart meters on supply with us, you will receive this email for each meter we successfully wake-up, so don’t be alarmed if you get it twice (it’s good news!).